 There are many reasons someone may choose to purchase from you vs. your competitor.
 It could be price, quality, or convenience, but many times, especially with all else being equal, people buy into your brand.
 They buy into the reasons you are doing what you are doing.
 Your reasons for existing.
 This transcends the obvious goal of making a profit; a profit is just the result of your business activities and decisions.

 I would highly suggest you watch Simon Sinek’s TED talk, embedded below.

 There are a few essential elements that make up a brand persona.
 Below I go through each one and provide a description:

 Brand Persona Elements Defined:

-A brand promise is a promise statement to your customers that outlines the distinctive benefits that customers’ can expect with every interaction or purchase with your brand.
+A brand promise is a statement to your customers that outlines the distinctive benefits that customers can expect from every interaction with or purchase from your brand.
 Here’s an easy-to-use formula for writing your brand promise.
 This particular equation comes from Brian Solis’s book The End of Business As Usual.

 Brand Promise = We Promise to Verb (How) + Target (Who) + Outcome (What)

 Your brand promise doesn’t have to be revolutionary, have deep meaning or change the world.
 Your brand promise just has to be a promise to yourself, your customers and your community that you can commit to keeping.
-Below are 2 examples of well known companies’ brand promise along with an example of them delivering on their brand promise:
+Below are 2 examples of well-known companies’ brand promises, along with an example of them delivering on their brand promise:

 Coca-Cola: “To inspire moments of optimism and uplift.”